Testing and Certification

 Courses have carefully been selected and crafted to meet the educational needs of students, as well as the requirements of the Texas Educational Agency and the State Board of Education.
 All students must pass the EC-12 Pedagogy Certification exam along with their content related exam(s).

 For information about certification, see the Clinical Teaching Handbook.
-To be sure that they are meeting the requirements for graduation and certification, students should meet with Heather Doyle the semester before student teaching.
+To be sure that they are meeting the requirements for graduation and certification, students should meet with Heather Doyle the semester before clinical teaching.

 Levels of Certification

 Teacher candidates who wish to teach in an accredited institution must be certified.
-To obtain certification, candidates must complete the defined course work and pass the required state exams for certification.
+To obtain certification, candidates must complete the defined course work, pass the required state exams for certification, meet all requirements of the TCU College of Education preparation program and have a TCU conferred degree.

 - Early Childhood Education (EC-6)